chrif/cocotte/docs/faq.md

 ## Command fails with an error message beginning with `Failed to validate name servers`

-Cocotte uses a third-party library to validate that the name servers of your domain are Digital Ocean's.
-If you are confident that your domain is valid but the library fails to validate your domain, you can disable DNS validation with the `--skip-dns-validation` option.
+Cocotte uses a third-party library to validate that the name servers of your domain point to Digital Ocean.
+If you are confident that your name servers are correct but the library fails to validate your domain, you can disable DNS validation with the `--skip-dns-validation` option.